simon-v/bchinfo.org/_data/devdocs/en/examples/testing.md

 Verify that we now have 50 bitcoins available to spend.

-You can now use Bitcoin Core RPCs prefixed with `bitcoin-cli -regtest`<!--noref-->.
+You can now use Bitcoin Cash Node RPCs prefixed with `bitcoin-cli -regtest`<!--noref-->.

 Regtest wallets and block chain state (chainstate) are saved in the `regtest`<!--noref-->
-subdirectory of the Bitcoin Core configuration directory.
-You can safely delete the `regtest`<!--noref--> subdirectory and restart Bitcoin Core to start a new regtest.
+subdirectory of the Bitcoin Cash Node configuration directory.
+You can safely delete the `regtest`<!--noref--> subdirectory and restart Bitcoin Cash Node to start a new regtest.
 (See the [Developer Examples Introduction][devexamples] for default configuration directory locations on various operating systems.
 Always back up mainnet wallets before performing dangerous operations such as deleting.)